 Ensure you have one of the following pieces of identification to open an account:

 - Permanent Resident card

 - Immigration Canada Form IMM 1000 or IMM 1442

-Note: Permitted identification documents may vary with province
+Note: Permitted identification documents may vary by province.

 Most financial institutions also offer other services, such as investments, mortgages, safety deposit boxes and general financial planning.
 Talk to a financial advisor about your specific goals and needs, or even get started by browsing through some of our past Arrive webinars, on finances covering a wide variety of topics for your financial wellbeing.

 Working with RBC, we can help you get your financial life in Canada started – right now.
 Learn about your banking options in Canada and be prepared.
 Click here to be contacted.

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.